IsratIJK/Assessment-2-Nagorik/README.md

 This notebook involves fine-tuning the pre-trained Stable Diffusion model on a custom dataset to improve its image generation capabilities.

-#### Fine-Tuning Process

-In this step, the pre-trained Stable Diffusion model is adapted to generate images that more closely align with the characteristics of a custom dataset, in this case, the CIFAR-10 dataset.

 **Key Steps Involved:**

-1. **Model Initialization**:
-   - The pre-trained Stable Diffusion model (`stabilityai/stable-diffusion-2-1-base`) is loaded into the notebook.
-This model is optimized for faster image generation while maintaining high-quality results.
+1. **Initializing the Fine-Tuning Process**:
+   The `StableDiffusionFinetuner` class is initialized with parameters like the model name (`stabilityai/stable-diffusion-2-1-base`), number of epochs (10), batch size (4), and learning rate (1e-5).

+2. **Setting the Device**:
+   It checks if a GPU is available and assigns the device accordingly (GPU if available, otherwise CPU).

+3. **Loading the Pre-Trained Model**:
-   - The model is moved to the appropriate device (GPU or CPU) for training.
+   The `StableDiffusionPipeline` is loaded using `from_pretrained`, which loads the pre-trained weights for the specified model.
+It is then moved to the selected device (GPU/CPU).

-2. **Dataset Preparation**:
+4. **Preparing the Data**:
-   - The CIFAR-10 dataset is used for fine-tuning.
-Custom transformations are applied to resize the images to 512x512 pixels and normalize them according to the pre-trained model's requirements.
+   The CIFAR-10 dataset is used for fine-tuning, with a transformation pipeline that resizes the images to 512x512, converts them to tensors, and normalizes them using ImageNet mean and standard deviation values.
+A DataLoader is created to handle batching and shuffling of the dataset.
-   - A `DataLoader` is created to batch the images, shuffle the dataset, and load data in parallel using multiple workers.

-3. **Freezing Pre-Trained Layers**:
-   - Some layers of the model are frozen to retain the knowledge from the pre-trained model while fine-tuning the later layers to learn specific features from the new dataset.
-This approach helps prevent overfitting and speeds up the training process.

-4. **Training and Optimization**:
-   - The model is fine-tuned using the AdamW optimizer, which is ideal for fine-tuning large models.
-The learning rate is set to a low value (1e-5) to ensure gradual learning and avoid overfitting.
+5. **Optimizing and Defining the Loss Function**:
+   AdamW is used as the optimizer for fine-tuning, and MSE (Mean Squared Error) loss is used as the loss function.
+The optimizer is applied to the `unet` parameters of the model.

+6. **Generating Images During Training**:
+   During each epoch, the model generates images using the `image-to-image` transformation.
+The model takes an input image and generates a new version based on a prompt generated from the class label (e.g., "Enhanced, photorealistic version of a cat").
+The strength parameter controls how much the input image is transformed, and the number of inference steps refines the generation.

+7. **Calculating Loss and Updating Weights**:
+   The generated images are compared to the original images using the MSE loss function.
+Backpropagation is performed to compute gradients and update the weights of the model using the AdamW optimizer.

+8. **Saving Generated Images**:
+   The generated images are saved after each batch to the specified output directory, and the loss is displayed to track training progress.

+9. **Epoch Iteration**:
+   This process is repeated for a specified number of epochs (10 in your case).
+The model is progressively fine-tuned with each batch, and the loss is printed at the end of each epoch.

-   - The training process runs for a specified number of epochs (default: 10) where the model learns to generate images based on the CIFAR-10 dataset.
+The fine-tuning process essentially adjusts the weights of the pre-trained Stable Diffusion model to improve its performance in generating images based on the CIFAR-10 dataset.

-5. **Image Generation**:
-   - During each epoch, the model generates images in this way:
-   - **Image-to-Image**: The model generates enhanced versions of input images using the CIFAR-10 images as the base, modified by a corresponding text prompt (e.g., "Enhanced, photorealistic version of a {class_name}").
-   - The generated images are saved for each epoch, providing a progression of improvements in image quality.

-6. **Error Handling**:
-   - Comprehensive error handling is implemented throughout the fine-tuning process to manage issues that may arise during model loading, data processing, or image generation.

-**Output**: After fine-tuning, the model should generate higher-quality images that are more aligned with the features of the custom dataset.

 ## Example Usage